 All students meet weekly in a class devoted to life skills.
 Students are assessed for life skills on the Casey Life Skills inventory and instruction is tailored to the needs of the students in the areas of permanency, daily living, self care, relationships, communication, housing, money management, soft work skills, and optimism for the future.

-All students devote one class period each week to the development and maintenance of their individual career academic plan.
+All students devote one class period each week to the development and maintenance of their Individual Career Academic Plan (ICAP).
 ICAP is a student-driven, ongoing process that actively engages students, enabling them to:

 Understand their own interests, strengths, values, and learning styles